 Applying for Financial Aid

-Financial-aid forms must be submitted at the same time as your admissions application.
+The number of international students awarded need-based aid from Dickinson will depend on the pool of applicants each year.
+Financial-aid forms must be submitted at the same time as your admissions application for your application to be considered complete.
 To apply for financial aid at Dickinson, your family must complete the following financial-aid applications:

 - All international students must complete the Certification of Finances form and submit it with a bank statement or certificate.

 - Students whose parent(s) work outside of the United States should complete the College Board International Student Financial Aid Application.
 (Note: Although international applicants may submit the CSS Profile, we prefer the International Student Financial Aid Application.)

 - Students whose parent(s) work in the United States or Canada should complete the College Board’s CSS Profile financial-aid application.
 United States dual citizens should complete the CSS Profile.
 This form must be completed and submitted electronically.

 International students also are eligible to compete for Dickinson’s highly selective non-need-based merit scholarships.
 You do not need a separate application to be considered for these scholarships.
 Your admissions application will be reviewed based on academic performance, strength of high-school curriculum, standardized testing and demonstrated leadership in school and community activities.
 Please keep in mind that many of our applicants meet the minimum scholarship criteria; therefore, we are highly selective within that pool.

 Tips for Completing Your Financial-Aid Forms

 Always consider funds needed for travel, health insurance and personal expenses when estimating the family contribution.